 By Janet Miller Wiseman

-Adriana and Peter Gordon had been married 19 years, and were still living together when Adriana appeared in a lawyer’s office to discuss the possibility of divorce.
-After finding a room-service-for-two charge on Peter’s hotel bill, he admitted that he had been having an affair with his secretary for about a year.
-Adriana was shocked.
-While far from perfect, she had recently experienced more satisfaction with their relationship.
-Adriana believed their marriage could be saved, certain that it was more solid than his new relationship with a younger woman.
-But Peter wanted a divorce.
-Soon the Gordons began divorce negotiations with two attorneys, which dragged on for over two years.
+Adriana and Peter Gordon had been married 9 years, and were still living together when Adriana, who had discovered her husband’s affair with his secretary, appeared in a lawyer’s office to discuss the possibility of divorce.
+After finding a room-service-for-two charge on Peter’s hotel bill, he admitted that he had been having a hidden affair with his executive secretary for about a year.
+Adriana was shocked and felt betrayed, more by Peter’s secrecy than by the sex during the affair.
+While far from perfect, she had recently experienced increasing satisfaction with their relationship.
+Adriana believed their marriage could be saved, certain that it was more solid than his new relationship with the younger woman with whom Peter had been having the illicit affair.

-Clients and their attorneys often find themselves frustrated with the time consumed by such negotiations.
-Couples in divorce often have different ideas for their future relationship.
+Clients and their attorneys often find themselves frustrated with the time consumed by such negotiations, although the attorneys are racking up fees.
+Couples pursuing divorce often have different ideas for their future relationship.
 The process becomes more perplexing when they have changes of heart as they negotiate.
-Clients whose ambivalence about divorce motivates them to prematurely seek information they are unprepared to use present unique challenges.
+Clients whose ambivalence about divorce motivates them to prematurely seek information from divorce mediators or lawyers, that they are unprepared to use present unique challenges.
 In an effort to clarify attitudes and feelings, such clients frequently seek interventions that have an inherent bias toward saving the marriage, like marriage counseling or couples therapy.

 Decisions About Directions